• Skip to primary navigation

 • 15 oz. can black beans

-• 1 cup sweet corn (frozen, canned, or freshly cooked)
+• 1 cup sweet corn, cooked

 Toppings (optional):